FIRST-4030/FTC-2024-IntoTheDeep-8628/README.md

 ## NOTICE

-This repository contains the public FTC SDK for the Into the Deep (2024-2025) for the Chickenados (8628) competition season.
+This repository contains the public FTC SDK for the Into the Deep (2024-2025) for the Chickenados (8628) competition season for a robot with odometry pods using 2 dead wheels.

 ## Welcome!
 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.